trstlabs/intento/docs/trustless-triggers/InterchainSetup.md

 ## ICS20 Middleware

-ICS20 is an interchain standard that enables the transfer of fungible tokens between independent blockchains within the Cosmos ecosystem.
+ICS20 is the interchain standard that enables the transfer of fungible tokens between independent blockchains within the Cosmos ecosystem.
 It is a protocol that defines a standard interface for token transfers across different blockchains that implement the Inter-Blockchain Communication (IBC) protocol.

-With ICS20 transfer middleware, you send a transfer with a memo on a chain, and Trustless Hub will convert this ICS20 message to an AutoTx submission.
+With ICS20 transfer middleware, you send a transfer with a memo on a chain, and Trustless Hub will convert this ICS20 message to an AutoTx trigger submission.
 Using an ICS20-standard transaction, accounts on other chains can create triggers.
 A MsgRegisterAccountAndSubmitAutoTx or a MsgSubmitAutoTx can be derrived from the memo field in the ICS20 transfer message.

 ![ics20](../images/ics20/ics20flow.png)